Namget92/Website/README.md

-# A cv website i made for a assignment in school.
+# A portfolio website i made for a school assignment.